 Engaging Geography in the Humanities

-This three-week summer institute will bring together 25 faculty members from colleges and universities across the U.S. along with geographers, humanists, and data scientists to learn and work to integrate geographical frameworks and digital tools (such as 3D modeling, web mapping, and GIS) in their research and teaching.Apply Now
+The three-week Summer Institute will be held from June 13 through July 1, 2022 at Northeastern’s Boston MA campus and will bring together 25 faculty members from colleges and universities across the U.S. along with geographers, humanists, and data scientists to learn and work to integrate geographical frameworks and digital tools (such as 3D modeling, web mapping, and GIS) in their research and teaching.Apply Now

 The poet Walt Whitman writes that in the urban environment we see “the past, the future, dwelling there, like space, inseparable together.”
 Inspired by this idea, this three-week Summer Institute, “Engaging Geography in the Humanities,” will use our location in Boston to explore the layered nature of space and place and consider it implications for our teaching, research, and writings in the humanities.